How climate change impacts our primary industries

-- Climate change will affect what and how much New Zealand can grow or harvest both on the land and in the sea.
+- Climate change will affect what and how much New Zealand can grow or harvest, both on land and in the sea.

-- Increasingly unpredictable weather cycles could make some years more or less productive than others.
+- Increasingly unpredictable weather could make some years more or less productive than others.

 - Some regions will become better suited to growing crops and producing goods than others.

-- Increased rainfall can result in erosion and increase sediment in our waterways.
+- More rainfall can result in erosion and increased sediment in our waterways.
 Soil loss can damage the stability of land and reduce its productivity.